 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Verify that your solar installer is properly licensed.
-This help guarantee that the work is done properly using current installation best practices.
+Hiring a licensed solar installer is critical.
+This ensures that the work is done properly using current installation best practices.
 Once an electrical professional in Florida has four years of field experience, including one year as an apprentice, they can take two tests to earn a CV license with the Florida Construction Industry Licensing Board.
 Florida also allows electrical contractors to install solar panels, but they may need to subcontract some tasks to a licensed roofer.

 Contact at least three solar companies to get free, detailed quotes.
 Quotes should clearly outline all costs and specify the exact solar components included.
 By comparing multiple quotes, you can identify the most cost-effective option for you.